 So where are the Pyramids exactly?

 This sometimes throws people for a loop, because they’re called the Pyramids of Giza but are actually in Cairo.
-Giza back in the day used to be a small city of its own on the west side of the Nile while Cairo was on the east, but Cairo has grown so immensely over the past century that the city of Giza was swallowed into what’s now called ‘Greater Cairo’.
-The Pyramids are about a 45 minute drive from Downtown Cairo with traffic, which is pretty standard for most places in Cairo.
+Giza is a governorate on the west side of the Nile while the Cairo governorate is across on the east, but Cairo the city has grown so immensely over the past century that it's spilled over into Giza and is now called ‘Greater Cairo’.
+So the Pyramids, while technically still in the Giza governorate, are now a part of Greater Cairo.
+They're about a 45 minute drive from Downtown Cairo with traffic, which is pretty standard for most places in Cairo.

 What also a lot of people don’t expect is just how close to the city the Pyramids really are.
 In pictures they seem to be off in a remote desert somewhere, but nope they’re right there smack next to modern buildings and Pizza Huts, no joke.
 The neighborhood around the Pyramids is called Haram and it’s not the nicest, but the Grand Egyptian Museum (you can find out all about it at Grand Egyptian Museum: A Local's Guide To Everything You Need To Know) is opening there soon and lots of renovation and development is underway, so hopefully things in that area will take a turn for the nicer in the coming months and years.